 - Stir in remaining bell peppers, olives, pimentos, and capers.
 Cover pot and continue to simmer for 90 minutes.
 Meet should almost fall apart when you pick it up.

 - Carefully transfer meat to bowl and shred meat with fingers or two forks.
 Bring the vegetables and sauce to a boil and add the meat, cook for another 10 minutes uncovered.
 Serve over white rice with cilantro sprigs for garnish (See Note 4).

 - Cut each flank steak vertically in half, not lengthwise!

 - I like to use different colored bell peppers like red, green, yellow.
 We eat with our eyes!

-- Sofrito is a thick, salsa like Latin cooking base made of tomato, onion, green peppers, cilantro and garlic, saves you prep time in the kitchen.
+- Sofrito is a thick, salsa-like Latin cooking base made of tomato, onion, green peppers, culantro and garlic, saves you prep time in the kitchen.
 Sofrito comes in a 8 oz tall jar, I use about half of it.
-Feel free to substitute with a 4 oz of tomato paste instead if you like and add a quarter cup of water.
+Feel free to use the entire 8 oz if you prefer a more punch of flavor and or substitute with a 4 oz of tomato paste instead if you like and add a quarter cup of water.

 - As another option to serve: Ropa Vieja can also be served with black beans and fried plantains with limes.